ubc-library-rc/intro-static-webpages/components-of-a-website.md

 #### CSS

-CSS - or style sheets - provide aesthetics; colours, position, fonts etc.
+CSS - cascading style sheets - provide aesthetics; colours, position, fonts etc.

 The above html would be accompanied by a stylesheet that dictates this formatting.